jenkinsci/atlassian-bitbucket-server-integration-plugin/acceptance-tests/readme.md

 This will run all the tests.

-You can also run individual tests inside Intellij as usual.
+You can also run individual tests inside your IDE of choice (e.g. Intellij IDEA).

 ## Running against an existing Jenkins instance